sagar74132/AxievaAssignment/README.md

     * Application will get started on `8080` port
 * There's no local configurations required or no-dependency is there which would block the application from running on different systems.
-* Covered 100% unit test cases for `EmployeeService` class.
+* Covered 100% unit test cases for business logic classes.

 ### A Valid Test